InseeFrLab/edt/README.md

 The accounts are created and managed by INSEE.
 It is not possible to sign up by yourself.

-SSO is available using INSEE LDAP.
+SSO is available using INSEE LDAP only with users with reviewer role.
+The reviewer is already authenticated when we enter with SSO, if he enter the url https://auth.insee.net/auth/realms/questionnaire-particuliers/protocol/openid-connect/token?kcidphint=insee-ssp already authenticated, he is redirect to the main page of the app taking the current token and the information corresponding.

 ### APIs usage